kadimski/examensarbete/README.md

 <h3>group_users_to_AL.rb</h3>

 This script groups users from two different group sets to a single one.
-This scripts is thought to be used in a cron job.
+This script is thought to be used in a cron job.

 <h3>prototype_1.rb</h3>